 - Driver expresses concern about driving, is fearful about driving or refuses to drive to new places.

-- Family members or friends have expressed concerns about driver’s ability to drive safely.
+- Family members or friends have expressed concerns about a driver’s ability to drive safely.

 - Driver has been involved in accidents or received tickets.